-The deadline for making your choices is Friday 21 April 2023.
+The deadline for making your choices is Friday 25th April 2025, immediately after the Easter holidays.

-Before you know it, it will be summer 2025 and you will be collecting your GCSE results in these subjects and for most of you, you'll be ready to take your place in the Sacred Heart Sixth Form with all that brings in terms of wonderful opportunities; great facilities including access to the treasured Sixth Form Basement (common room) and to our new building for Sixth Form ready in Sept 2023; and continued friendships and community.
+Before you know it, it will be summer 2027 and you will be collecting your GCSE results in these subjects and for most of you, you'll be ready to take your place in the Sacred Heart Sixth Form with all that brings in terms of wonderful opportunities; great facilities including access to the treasured Sixth Form Basement (common room) and to our new building Sixth Form building, Bute Hall, along with familiar faces and friendships in the SHHS community.

 Kind regards